googleapis/google-cloud-java/java-video-live-stream/README.md

 You'll need to obtain the `google-cloud-livestream` library.
 See the [Quickstart](#quickstart) section to add `google-cloud-livestream` as a dependency in your code.

-## About Cloud Live Stream
+## About Live Stream API

-[Cloud Live Stream][product-docs] transcodes mezzanine live signals into direct-to-consumer streaming formats, including Dynamic Adaptive Streaming over HTTP (DASH/MPEG-DASH), and HTTP Live Streaming (HLS), for multiple device platforms.
+[Live Stream API][product-docs] transcodes mezzanine live signals into direct-to-consumer streaming formats, including Dynamic Adaptive Streaming over HTTP (DASH/MPEG-DASH), and HTTP Live Streaming (HLS), for multiple device platforms.

-See the [Cloud Live Stream client library docs][javadocs] to learn how to use this Cloud Live Stream Client Library.
+See the [Live Stream API client library docs][javadocs] to learn how to use this Live Stream API Client Library.